BEST Southern Red Velvet Cake Recipe

 - Stir in the coffee and white vinegar.

-- Combine the wet ingredients with the dry ingredients a little at time, mixing after each addition, just until combined.
+- Combine the wet ingredients with the dry ingredients a little at a time, mixing after each addition, just until combined.
+(Batter will be thin)

 - Pour the batter evenly into each pan.

-- Bake in the middle rack for 30-40 minutes, or until a toothpick inserted in center comes out clean.
-Do not over bake as cake will continue to cook as it cools.
+- Bake in the middle rack for 30-40 minutes or until a toothpick inserted in the center comes out with moist crumbs clinging to it.
+Do not overbake as the cake will continue to cook as it cools.

 - Let pans cool on a cooling rack until the pans are warm to the touch.